 Stepping into Visby felt like entering a storybook.
 This UNESCO World Heritage site on the island of Gotland is enclosed by iconic 13th-century fortifications where medieval charm is palpable in every corner.

-I wandered through a labyrinth of cobblestone alleys, where Gothic church ruins and vibrant merchant houses whisper stories of a bygone era.
+I wandered through a labyrinth of cobblestone alleys, where Gothic church ruins and lively merchant houses whisper stories of a bygone era.
 The town’s rich history as a thriving trading hub of the Hanseatic League came alive with every step.

 Denmark’s Cultural Treasures